ETD Frequently Asked Questions

 How will people access my ETD?

-Most submissions to the CSU Digital Repository will be classified as “open access.”
+Most submissions to Mountain Scholar will be classified as “open access.”
 This means they will be available on the web as a PDF file in their entirety.
-While most searchers may find your document by using an Internet search engine, some will access it directly through the CSU Digital Repository.
+While most searchers may find your document by using an Internet search engine, some will access it directly through Mountain Scholar.
 Your ETD will have a permanent URL to which you can refer colleagues, employers, and other interested parties.

 What if I want to restrict access to my ETD?